 Cooking classes are becoming an increasingly popular tourist activity in Morocco.
-Moroccan cuisine has a rich and varied history - showing traces of Berber, Andalusian, Turkish, Middle Eastern and (most recently) French influence - and is not only healthy and delicious, but relatively simple to prepare once you've been shown the ropes.
-Moroccan cooking classes are mainly offered in the popular tourist areas of Marrakech, Fez and Essaouira - and usually also involve an overnight stay in a riad (a traditional Moroccan home with an interior courtyard).
-A typical half-day cooking course will involve a trip to the local market to buy fresh ingredients, and then a demonstration of how to prepare a couscous and tagine dish.
-Cooking in a tagine - an earthenware dish with a conical lid - is a slow affair, but with the right balance of spices added to the mix, the results can be heavenly.
-Taking a cooking course in Morocco is a great way to return home with a unique skill that you didn't have when you left in the first place.
+Moroccan cuisine has a rich and varied history, showing traces of Berber, Andalusian, Turkish, Middle Eastern and (most recently) French influence.
+It is not only healthy and delicious, but relatively simple to prepare once you've been shown the ropes.
+Moroccan cooking classes are mainly offered in the popular tourist areas of Marrakech, Fez and Essaouira and usually also involve an overnight stay in a riad (a traditional Moroccan home with an interior courtyard).

 A typical half day cooking course will involve a trip to the local market to buy fresh ingredients, and then a demonstration of how to prepare a couscous and tagine dish.
 Cooking in a tagine - an earthenware dish with a conical lid - is a time-consuming affair which is richly rewarded by the aroma and taste of its succulent and tender contents.